 Bottom Line

-Personal pensions can be a valuable tool in retirement planning, offering tax advantages, investment growth potential, flexibility, market performance and effective management.
+Although personal pension plans are not offered in the United States, the same retirement-saving goals can be achieved through IRAs, 401(k)s and similar tax-advantaged accounts.
+Personal pensions and their U.S. equivalents can be valuable tools in retirement planning, offering tax advantages, investment growth potential and flexibility.
 However, they also come with potential fees and investment risks.
 It’s important to analyze all of your retirement account options before deciding the best way for you to save the amount you need to retire.

 Tips for Saving for Retirement

-• When you’re saving for retirement it’s important to first understand how much you need to save to reach your goals and then make sure you get there.
+- When you’re saving for retirement it’s important to first understand how much you need to save to reach your goals and then make sure you get there.
 A financial advisor can help you with both and manage your retirement savings all the way until you reach retirement age.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goals, get started now
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/zamrznutitonovi, ©iStock.com/Milko, ©iStock.com/shapecharge